Investigating MAXI J1752-457 with NuSTAR in the aftermath of a superburst: Discussion

 Our analysis of the source variability did not reveal discrete features like pulsations or quasiperiodic oscillations (QPOs).
 Instead, we found that the source variability was dominated by red noise, which we modeled with a power law.
-We found a power law index of $1.8^{+0.3}_{-0.2}$, which is typical for the low-frequency noise seen in XRBs \citep{Belloni2002}, and we found that the low-frequency variability is more pronounced at higher energies.
+We found a power law index of $1.8^{+0.3}_{-0.2}$, which is typical of the low-frequency noise seen in the low-luminosity state of X-ray bursters \citep{Belloni2002}, and we found that the low-frequency variability is more pronounced at higher energies.
 Using the Xspec tool, \texttt{cpflux}, we determined that the spectral power law component makes up $22\%$ of the source photon flux in the 3--6\,keV range and $77\%$ of the source photon flux in the 6--30\,keV range.
-Given a total source rms of $(13\pm4)\%$ and $(58\pm8)\%$ in the soft and hard bands, respectively, and if we assume that the Comptonization component is the sole source of red noise (i.e., the rms variability of the blackbody component is very small), we infer that the $10^{-3}-10^{-1}$\,Hz rms of the Comptonization component was $(59\pm18)\%$ in the 3--6\,keV range and $(75\pm10)\%$ in the 6--30\,keV range.
+Given a total source rms of $(13\pm4)\%$ and $(58\pm8)\%$ in the soft and hard bands, respectively, and if we assume that the non-thermal component is the sole source of red noise (i.e., the rms variability of the blackbody component is very small), we infer that the $10^{-3}-10^{-1}$\,Hz rms of the non-thermal component was $(59\pm18)\%$ in the 3--6\,keV range and $(75\pm10)\%$ in the 6--30\,keV range.
 In other words, we find that the energy-dependent photon flux fraction of the spectral power law component is consistent with our measurements of the source rms as a function of energy under the assumption that the non-thermal component is the primary source of the low-frequency variability.